elinguate/elinguate.github.io/README.md

 Make sure to use --livereload above, as it will ensure that live changes get updated automatically *and* the theme won't break when you do so!

+It can help to tick "Disable Cache" in the browser Network tab, as sometimes the caching can cause issues.

 If the theme breaks just terminate, and recall the command.

 ## General Install Guide